canonical/is-charms-contributing-guide/README.md

-# IS Charms Contributing Guide
+# Platform Engineering Contributing Guide

 *This contributing guide is under development.*